 Even the most open-minded soul can derail a new initiative if they feel they were not consulted or considered in its roll out.

-By actively seeking feedback and involving all key individuals from the outset, success is much more reachable.
+By actively seeking feedback and involving all key individuals from the outset, a successful implementation of blind hiring is much more reachable.